 In addition to the MDLs above, certain drugs or drug classes will require prior authorization for you to receive coverage for them.
-If you're taking one or more of the drugs listed below, you can avoid delays and interruptions in your therapy by asking your doctor to call the CVS Caremark Prior Authorization Department at 1-888-413-2723.
+If you're taking one of these drugs ask your doctor to call the CVS Caremark Prior Authorization Department at 1-888-413-2723.
 The request will be evaluated to determine if you still qualify for Plan coverage of the prescribed therapy.

 If you don't meet the criteria standards and still wish to take the medication, you'll be responsible for the entire cost of the drug.
-Please note that this list may be updated periodically throughout the year.